top of page

 • “Have I/we as grandparents ever overstepped your boundaries with your children?
 If so, in what ways?
 What can we do differently?”

-The bottom line is this: Letting go empowers your child to assume responsibility for his life, learning how to be independently dependent upon Jesus, and experience the sense satisfaction that comes from making wise decisions.
+The bottom line is this: Letting go empowers your children to assume responsibility for their lives, learning how to be independently dependent upon Jesus, and experience the satisfaction that comes from following Him and making wise decisions.

 bottom of page